npajithkumar/AngularTraining/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run npm install -g json-server run json-server --watch db.json
+Navigate to `http://localhost:3000/  The Json Server is used to keep the user profile, userdata and used for post/get/delete HttpClient calls

 ## Code scaffolding